Being diagnosed with cancer is a difficult time. As well as coping with the treatment, cancer can affect work, your income and increase your costs.

-For further contact details and details of what services are on offer via the library hub, click HERE
+Find out what services are on offer via the library hub

-For specific help with Universal Credit, please contact Jobcentre Plus, 40 Chapel St South, Colchester CO2 7AZ
+For specific help with Universal Credit, please contact Jobcentre Plus

-Offers a short-term support service to people over the age of 16, living within the Essex area, who are experiencing a range of problems that are impacting their health, financial and housing wellbeing.
+This service offers short-term support to people over the age of 16, living within the Essex area, who are experiencing a range of problems that are impacting their health, financial and housing wellbeing.

 GP Care Advisors